ericchase/misc--uh-cs-assignments.data-structures/UH CS/hw01-master/README.md

 ## (Early deadline: Friday 1pm with +7 extra points, email instructor 1/2 hour before the dealine if you choose this option).

 You will create a C++ program that will combine notifications (using linked lists).
 There are many notifications in a text file.
-Each notification includes the person to which an email to which is sent to, a subject, and a message.
+Each notification includes the person to which an email is sent to, a subject, and a message.
 The notifications need to be combined to make more efficient both the sending, and the actions by the person receiving them.

 ## Input